 Chisou Nakamura has a strong reputation as a well-known Japanese restaurant in north Kyushu.
 Since its relocation to Hakata in March 2016, the company has made further efforts to improve the quality of its restaurants, and has continued to evolve.
+When you open the entrance, you can see the seasonal decorations on the counter and on the way to your room, and when you look outside between meals, you can see the seasonal decorations.
+You can enjoy the time that combines food, space and scenery.

 The owner, Akira Nakamura, was trained at restaurants like Kikusuiro and Unoan in Nara Prefecture for 7 years, then he returned to his hometown in north Kyushu.
 In order to understand more about the local ingredients, he worked in a fishery's wholesale market for one year and then at a fresh fish marketplace for two years.
 With a different viewpoint from that of a chef, he discovered a way of handling and purchasing seafood.
-In 2002, he opened Chisou Nakamura in north Kyushu at the age of 30 and received Michelin one-star.
+In 2002, he opened Chisou Nakamura in north Kyushu at the age of 30 and received 2-star.

 The current restaurant was designed by Akira Sugihara, an architect from Kyoto, and when you enter from the stone path at the entrance, you feel a reminiscence of a Kyoto teahouse.
 It is a true Sukiya-style building (tea-ceremony house) which uses materials selected from Kyoto, such as Juraku soil (grey wall covering material), pillars, and stone pavement.
 It beautifully expresses the restaurant's concept of "a house in the mountains made in the city".